 It was already very late at night and the alleys around her neighborhood were very dimly lit.
 But she wasn’t going to venture into any of them as long as she had so many things to think over carefully.
-It just happened that Mehrdir appeared and begun one of his annoying lessons about what’s worth and what not.
+It just happened that Mehrdir appeared and begun walking by her side.

 “Knowing means power.
 Don’t you watch any movies?”